container based virtualization

 Back to basics with network virtualization

 Before we get stuck in Cisco virtualization, let us address some basics.
-For example, if you’re going to have multiple virtual endpoints share a physical network, but different virtual endpoints belong to different customers, the communication between these virtual endpoints also needs to be isolated.
-In other words, the network is a resource, too, and network virtualization is the technology that enables sharing of a standard physical network infrastructure.
+For example, if you have multiple virtual endpoints share a physical network.
+Still, different virtual endpoints belong to various customers, and the communication between these endpoints also needs to be isolated.
+In other words, the network is a resource, too, and network virtualization is the technology that enables the sharing of a standard physical network infrastructure.

 Virtualization uses software to simulate traditional hardware platforms and create virtual software-based systems.
 For example, virtualization allows specialists to construct a single virtual network or partition a physical network into multiple virtual networks.